 Quick navigation of all 3 solutions to Windows could not format a partition on disk 0:

 - Fix 3.
-Format partition from bootable partition manager
+Format partition from the command prompt

 To fix the issue, you can first choose to delete the existing partitions, create a new partition, and continue with the formatting.